Bresenham/ESP8266/README.md

 I compile my project like this:<br/>

 `$ make COMPILE=gcc BOOT=2 APP=0 SPI_SPEED=40 SPI_MODE=DIO SPI_SIZE_MAP=4`

+If, for whatever reason, the compiler doesn't find the include path to the SDK where all the header files are, do this:<br/>
+* Add the path to your include directory (e.g. `/opt/esp/sdk/include`) to the INCLUDE-statement at the very bottom of the outer-most Makefile.

 You should also make sure that the path to the compiler is in your $PATH-Variable, in my case for example: